When is Passover in 2016? See which evening Passover begins—as well as history about this important Jewish day.

 The festival begins on the 15th day of the Hebrew calendar month of Nisan—which derives its name from the passing over of the homes of the Israelite slaves during the tenth plague.

-Passover begins in the evening at sundown on the dates below.
-The following day is the first full day of the holiday.
+Passover begins in the evening at sundown prior to the first full day of the festival.

 |Year||Passover (at sundown)|